UN-FAO/fast-formioR/README.md

 # Quick Example

 No time to read?
-No worries, here you have a quick example of all of the think you can do
+No worries, here you have a quick example of all you can do

 ```R
 token <- "P9reVWfdJiI5rc7qre4bn2HVcdyJJi1"